framenic/arduino-i2c-rw-eeprom/README.md

 To read 10Kbytes as text(ascii) and save it under the name readme.txt without printing it's content:
  - `./i2c_read_eeprom -t /dev/ttyACM0 -n 10k -o large.txt -f a -p n`

+Add new examples

 TODO
 ------------
 - **Read more than 64Kbytes:**

-To read more than 64Kbytes a special bit must be set.
-Since the protocol only sends 16bits (8bits as MSB and 8bits as LSB) for selecting the address, therefore can only read from address 0000h to FFFFh (64Kbytes).
+~~To read more than 64Kbytes a special bit must be set.
+Since the protocol only sends 16bits (8bits as MSB and 8bits as LSB) for selecting the address, therefore can only read from address 0000h to FFFFh (64Kbytes).~~ FIXING

-There are more than 1 way to read more than 64Kbytes, for instance [24FC1025](http://ww1.microchip.com/downloads/en/DeviceDoc/21941B.pdf) uses a Block Select Bit (bit 3) in the slave address, but [CAT24M01](https://www.insidegadgets.com/wp-content/uploads/2015/07/CAT24M01.pdf) has the bit in a different position (bit 1), and other ways... (this last one there's already a solution [Switching to 1Mbit EEPROM](https://www.insidegadgets.com/2015/07/27/building-the-mini-temp-logger-part-2-ldo-capacitors-checks-testing-i2c-timings-and-using-eeprom-page-writes/))

-Some larger EEPROMs uses 17th bits and for addressing the page identification also uses a special bit (bit 4) all this in the slave address, e.g. [ST 2-Mbi](http://www.st.com/web/en/resource/technical/document/datasheet/CD00290537.pdf)

 **To make the change, with so many different options depending on the device, it's better to change according to their need on the Arduino side.**

 - Read from a start address to a end address